What is a Statutory Assessment?

 When will I find out if the EA are going to assess my child?

-- The EA must make their decision to assess, or not, within 6 weeks of your request.
+- The EA must make their decision within 6 weeks of your request.
 They can make the decision earlier if they have received all the advice and evidence that they need to help them make a decision.

 - If the EA decide that a statutory assessment is necessary, they will tell you of their decision by letter, and the process of statutory assessment will begin.

-After the EA have agreed to carry out the statutory assessment, they will request Appendix A (3) this is a proforma with specific questions to answer.
+If the EA agree to carry out the statutory assessment, they will request Appendix A (3) this is a proforma with specific questions to answer.
 If you have already covered these questions in appendix A (1) and A (2), you do not need to repeat yourself.
 It is important that all three submissions are attached to the resulting Statement or Note in Lieu at the end of the process.

 If the EA decide not to carry out a Statutory assessment, they must tell you why and inform you of your right to appeal their decision to the Special Educational Needs and Disability Tribunal SENDIST